shirish93/shirish93.github.io/_funding/save-languages.md

 ---
+author: shirish
+categories:
+- funding
+- language
+last_modified_at: '2026-08-04'
 layout: post
-title:  ""
+title: ''
-author: shirish
-categories: [ funding, language ]
 ---

 What's the order?
 How would the evaluation work?
 Youtube and tiktok primary?
 How to make the language popular?
 Language - Save our languages!
 Offer language courses, digitize dictionaries, youtube videos in those languages with Nepali/English subtitles.
 What are the possibilities here!